-Changes and variations in the kin component of the co-resident domestic groups (that is, among persons who shared a clearly defined living space or dwelling), are often considered to be the most powerful indicators of change and diversity in family systems (Laslett, 1972).
+Changes and variations in the kin component of the co-resident domestic groups (that is, among persons who shared a clearly defined living space or dwelling), are often considered to be the most powerful indicators of change and diversity in family systems (Laslett 1972).
 In a given community, a change in the household structure may, all other things being equal, reflect an important shift in preferred or achievable residential patterns.
-It may also indicate a change in the way obligations toward kin from outside of the immediate family circle are structured (Das Gupta,
+It may also indicate a change in the way obligations toward kin from outside of the immediate family circle are structured (Das Gupta 1997).
+Households that differ in structure may perform their welfare functions on an altogether different basis (Cain 1991), and may cope with economic hardships in a different manner (Laslett 1988).